CurlyMoo/rules/README.md

 ### Todo

 - String handling in the parser, all operators, and functions
-- Float handling in some operators and functions
 - Storing values platform independent
 - More optimalizations?

 ## Prerequisites